 People will be picnicking, sunbathing, surfing, and running.
 You’ll also see plenty of dogs since they can roam here freely off-leash.

 Carmel Beach is only a quick walk from the center of town, which makes it the perfect place to spend the afternoon in between activities.
 Plus, the cliffside viewpoints are unbeatable.

-Speaking of art, this one square mile town is home to almost 100 different galleries!
+Speaking of art, downtown Carmel is home to almost 100 different galleries!
 Clearly, admiring art is something the locals love to do, which means you should join them when visiting.

-Spend a Day at Point Lobos State Natural Reserve
+10. Spend a Day at Point Lobos State Reserve

 I’ve spent a significant amount of time in nature, especially throughout California, but few places blow me away like Point Lobos State Natural Reserve.
 I drove past this reserve for years before finally stopping and I still think back on that first experience with wonder.